Earnest242/Earnest242/README.md

 ### Hi there👋, I'm Muchiri

-- I do react native app development and a bit of python programming.
+- I do react native app development and python programming.
 - Currently learning Go language and python for AI.

 ### 🧰 Techstack